 It took me a long time to organize my thoughts after the end of December.
 Every one of these games, along with the 18 games still to come, is a beautiful cultural katamari, even if the game itself is total garbage.
 I'll never get tired of wandering through fighting game history, examining the missteps and dead ends, the orphaned oddities buried under the latest Capcom release.

 That's after a month to reflect, looking back at December with misty eyes.
-At the time, I was legitimately nervous.
-The list had been through countless revisions and reorderings, optimized for impact—if this was week 1 material, worse than almost anything in last year's lineup, what the fuck was coming next?
+At the time, a week into the marathon, I was legitimately nervous.
+The list had been through countless revisions and reorderings, optimized for impact—if this was week one material, worse than almost anything in last year's lineup, what the fuck was coming next?